 - Confirm that you will satisfy ALL degree requirements with the completion of the courses you plan to take during your graduation term semester.

-- Make sure you fulfill your requirements by taking courses approved for breadth and major requirements based upon the catalog year you entered the university not the year you plan to graduate.
-For example, do not use the Fall 2015 catalog if you entered in 2012.
+- Make sure you fulfill your requirements by taking courses approved for breadth and major requirements based upon the catalog year you entered the university not the year you plan to graduate. (i.e. Do not use the Fall of 2021 catalog if you entered in the Fall of 2017.)

 - Confirm you have the minimum number of credits for graduation.
 Don’t forget to include currently enrolled courses.

-- Confirm that you will satisfy your FYE and DLE requirements.
+- Confirm that you will satisfy your FYE, DLE, and Capstone requirements.

 - Any course substitutions/waivers must be submitted online by your advisor or department chairperson.
-Only the department chairperson can approve substitutions/waivers for major or minor requirements; only Dean Yackoski can approve substitutions/waivers for university/college requirements.
+Only the department chairperson or their designee can approve substitutions/waivers for major or minor requirements; Only the CANR Assistant Dean can approve substitutions/waivers for university/college requirements.

-5. Watch your email for information on Commencement and Convocation ceremonies and cap & gown information.
-See the UD Commencement site for up-to-date information.
+- Watch your email for information on Commencement and Convocation ceremonies and cap & gown information.
+See http://www.udel.edu/commencement for up-to-date information.